leszekhanusz/diffusion-ui/README.md

     * from a drawing made on the interface
 * Inpainting
     * Including the possibility to draw inside an inpainting region
-* Modular support for different backends (backend is described by a json file)
+* Modular support for different backends:
+    * a basic Stable Diffusion backend
+    * the full-featured automatic1111 fork
+    * the online free Stable Horde
 * Modification of model parameters in left tab
 * Image gallery of previous image in the right tab
 * Allow to do variations and inpainting edits to previously generated images